atetz/adventofcode23/README.md

-# advent of code 2023
+# Advent of code 2023

 My attempts to solve the puzzles in Java